ray-project/ray/doc/source/tune/_tutorials/tune-advanced-tutorial.rst

 you might like to train the model from scratch, but use the same hyperparameter schedule as obtained from PBT.
 Ray Tune offers a replay utility for this.

-All you need to do is pass the experiment directory and the trial ID.
-The trial ID is the last part of the trial name, for instance if you have ``PytorchTrainable_ba982_00000`` the trial ID would be ``ba982_00000``.
+All you need to do is pass the policy log file for the trial you want to replay.
+This is usually stored in the experiment directory, for instance ``~/ray_results/pbt_test/pbt_policy_ba982_00000.txt``.

 The replay utility reads the original configuration for the trial and updates it each time when it was originally perturbed.
 You can (and should)